amstell27/amstell27/README.md

 Welcome to my GitHub page!

-Software QA Engineer more 5 years, practicing QA automation
+QA Engineer more 5 years.
+Take the first steps in automation.

 My final project at the course QA.GURU: